uobirlab/barcuk.github.com/startup.md

 ## Install ROS

 All our robots are controlled using ROS.
-Once you have Ubuntu installed you should therefore install ROS (unless you used the virtual machine above).
-We are currently using the ROS version `fuerte`, and [the install instructions are here](http://www.ros.org/wiki/fuerte/Installation/Ubuntu).
+Once you have Ubuntu installed you should therefore install ROS Fuerte (unless you used the virtual machine above).
+We are currently using the ROS version `fuerte`, and [the Ubuntu install instructions are here](http://www.ros.org/wiki/fuerte/Installation/Ubuntu).
+The [Mac OS X install instructions are here](http://www.ros.org/wiki/fuerte/Installation/OSX/Homebrew/Source).

 If you plan to work in Java, then you must also [install rosjava_core](http://docs.rosjava.googlecode.com/hg/rosjava_core/html/installing.html).